Reviewing the charity, Breast Cancer Research Foundation

 Many of us are interested in making donations in support of cancer research.
 But figuring out which organizations will make the most effective use of our contributions isn’t always an easy task.
-This post is the second in a series in which we’re looking at individual charities that focus primarily on cancer research.
+This post is part of a series in which we’re looking at individual charities that focus primarily on cancer research.

 Making a choice based on value for our money means considering factors such as how an organization uses the money it raises, its financial health, and how transparent it is about what has been accomplished with the contributions it has received.